-Confirmed Case: A patient with one or more of the following findings, regardless of clinical presentation:
+A patient with one or more of the following findings, regardless of clinical presentation:

-- a) Virus isolation in cell culture or animal inoculations from acute-phase serum. - b) Detection of viral RNA in acute-phase serum. - c) Seroconversion to virus-specific antibodies in paired samples collected 1-3 weeks apart.
+- a) Virus isolation in cell culture or animal inoculations from acute-phase serum. - b) Detection of viral RNA in acute-phase serum within first 7 days from the onset of illness - c) Seroconversion to virus-specific antibodies in paired samples collected 1-3 weeks apart.

-d) Detection of virus-specific IgM antibodies in a single serum sample collected after 5 days of illness onset.
+d) Detection of virus-specific IgM antibodies in a single serum sample collected after 7 days of illness onset.

-Hospital-Based Surveillance and Notification
+Hospital-based surveillance and notification

-Chikungunya is not routinely notifiable; however, clustering of suspected cases should trigger immediate notification.
-Once an outbreak is identified.

-- Fever surveillance should be initiated in the hospital OPD. - Consultant Physicians and Consultant Pediatricians should ensure case reporting. - Medical staff in the OPD and wards should notify suspected Chikungunya cases using the standardized notification form (H-544) to the relevant Medical Officer of Health (MOH) until further notice. - Laboratories are required to report positive test results. - A special case investigation form for Chikungunya must be completed for all clinically diagnosed and/or serologically confirmed cases and sent to the Epidemiology Unit.
+- Chikungunya is not routinely notifiable; however, clustering of suspected cases should trigger immediate notification. - Surveillance should be strengthened for early case detection, reporting, outbreak detection & tracking of disease trends & mortality. - Fever surveillance should be initiated in the hospital OPD. - All healthcare providers should notify suspected cases using Form H544 to the relevant MOH office until further notice to facilitate prompt preventive & control measures. - Laboratories are required to report positive test results. - A special case investigation form for chikungunya must be completed for all clinically diagnosed and/or serologically confirmed cases and sent to the Epidemiology Unit.
 The Infection Control Nursing Officer in the hospital should assist with this activity.